ambassify/parse-js/README.md

 the `_default_` key will be called if defined.
 If neither of these exist `undefined` will be returned.

-Both `parseSelector ` and `reverseSelector` can be any key supported by [lodash get](https://lodash.com/docs/4.16.0#get) or a method which is passed the object to transform.
+Both `parseSelector ` and `reverseSelector` can be any key supported by [lodash get](https://lodash.com/docs/4.16.0#get) or a method which is passed the object to transform and the root object of this transform.
 Passing `null` or `undefined` will disable the selector and `.switch()` will always return `undefined`.

 - `cases` an object containing the different possible values for the field at `selector`.